 Read Proven Authors

 Not everyone published is worth reading.
-Many are bad authors.
-Others are bad theologians.
-It’s tough to get both right, I guess.
+Many are bad authors; others are bad theologians.
 As a rule of thumb, I recommend reading proven authors over popular authors.
 “Read the dead guys” was a phrase tossed around in seminary.
 If an author has passed into glory and his works are still in print and influential, then he has proven himself at least worthy of consideration.
 For every work from a contemporary author, read a book or two by a proven saint.
 Their stuff is often better anyway.

 Christians can sometimes get fixated on one thing to the exclusion of others, be it the end times, spiritual warfare, predestination, apologetics, leadership, etc. This may be good for a season, but don’t get bogged down.
 Read multiple authors on multiple topics so you can be well-rounded in your thinking.
 Read long books (600–800 pages) and short books (100–200 pages).